Wild & Kind CIC

-Wild and Kind, a social enterprise based in Glasgow, focusses on minimising isolation and loneliness for women.
-Trudi Donahue, founder, uses the profits from her ethical mechandise sales to fund workshops, meet-ups, and community events for women and those outwith the gender binary.
+Wild & Kind, a social enterprise based in Glasgow, focusses on minimising isolation and loneliness for people with marginalised gender identities.
+Profits made from ethical merchandise sales fund workshops, meet-ups, and community events for women and those out with the gender binary.

-What was your inspiration for starting Wild and Kind?
+What was your inspiration for starting Wild & Kind?

 What was most challenging about getting your social enterprise started?